tcahan/resume/README.md

 The goal of this project is to ultimately contain the following:

 - [x] Markdown version of my resume
+- [ ] Create applications
+  - [x] Database
+  - [x] Data Accesss
+  - [ ] Web API built in .NET 8 (or newer) in order to be agnostic to the front end
+  - [ ] Frontend client(s) built using React and/or Blazor to dynamically display the resume and provide an admin section for updates
 - [ ] Hosted application version of my resume
-  - [ ] Web site built using React and/or Blazor to dynamically display the resume and provide an admin section for updates
-  - [ ] Web API built in .NET 8 (or newer) in order to be agnostic to the front end
-  - [ ] SQL Server database (possibly sqlite to avoid hosting costs)
-  - [ ] Hosted on Azure free tier or personal host
+- [ ] Instructions for local instance setup
 - [ ] Nice to haves, time permitting
   - [ ] CI/CD pipeline for easy updates
   - [ ] Direct contact form with spam protection